TEMPLE578/ObsidianGitSync/Economics.md

 Ceteris parbius = all else qual

-A device used to analyze the relationship between 2 variables with tha
+A device used to analyze the relationship between 2 variables with